 And with more people working from home than ever before, this number may be on the rise.

 And all of this time spent living and working at home is already starting to shift consumer behavior in unexpected ways.

 For example, the rise of the smart doorbell.

-Searches for smart doorbells have increased steadily over the last year.
+Searches for "smart doorbells" have increased by 96% over the last 5 years.

-As people spend more time at home, they realize that their home security may not be up to par.
-And that their Amazon deliveries are at risk on the front steps.
-Which is why we're seeing increased demand for smart doorbell products, like Ring.
+As people spend more time at home, they realize that their home security may not be up to par, that they want to see their entire home exterior in real-time, and that their online shopping deliveries are at risk on the front steps.

 Many of these consumer behavior trends were already here before coronavirus struck.
 But the COVID pandemic put many of these trends into overdrive.

-That said, even as the world opens up, expect many of these trends to sustain.
+That said, we can expect many of these trends to sustain long-term.

 One thing that ties many of these trends together is a focus on convenience.
 Consumers are increasingly willing to invest in products and services that save them time and effort.
 Even if they have to pay a premium to do it.